christophergandrud/ecmSim/README.md

 [![Build Status](https://travis-ci.org/christophergandrud/ecmSim.svg?branch=master)](https://travis-ci.org/christophergandrud/ecmSim)

 Early stage development version of a *possible* R package for simulating quantities of interest from Error Correction Models (ECM).
+This includes interactions.

 Use the `ecm_builder` function to simulated the quantities of interest and the `ecm_plot` function (NOT COMPLETED to plot the results.

 # Example

 Imagine we have a two time series `dv` and `iv`.
 We want to estimate the relationship between these two series using an error correction model.

 Our estimation model could look like this (assuming we have already created the change and lag variables and they are each in their own vectors or equal length):